micnguyen266/Django-ansible-demo/terraform/README.md

 ### Files

-`linode-terraform-web.tf` in the root contains the common config needed to run the demo.
+`main.tf` in the root contains the common config needed to run the demo.

 ### Usage